-6.4 Exceptions to the Proof of English Proficiency Requirement
+6.4 Exceptions To The Proof Of English Proficiency Requirement (Postgraduate Certificate, Postgraduate Diploma and Masters Programmes)

-- A native speaker of English who has completed his/her undergraduate education in an English medium institution in a country where English is the official language - A student admitted to and graduated from an English medium institution who can provide evidence of acquiring a minimum TOEFL score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the MOHESR, upon admission to his/her under graduate programme. - In the case of applicants applying for doctorate programmes Students who studied in an English medium Master's programme which required for admission an English proficiency score of 550 on the TOEFL, or its standardized equivalent as approved by the MOHESR, are exempt.
+- A native speaker of English who has completed his/her undergraduate education in an English medium institution in a country where English is the official language - A student admitted to and graduated from an English medium institution who can provide evidence of acquiring a minimum TOEFL score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the MOHESR, upon admission to his/her under graduate programme. - In the case of applicants applying for doctorate programmes applicants who studied in an English medium Master's programme which required for admission an English proficiency score of 550 on the TOEFL, or its standardized equivalent as approved by the MOHESR, are exempt.

-1 Applications of graduates with a GPA less than 2.0, including applications of Graduates from UAEU of old batches when minimum GPA for graduation was 1.75, may be considered on a case-to-case basis.
+&lt;sup>1 Applications of graduates with a GPA less than 2.0, including applications of Graduates from UAEU of old batches when minimum GPA for graduation was 1.75, may be considered on a case-to-case basis.

-2 In considering such applications, the applicant may be required to attend and pass a pre-masters course.
+&lt;sup>2 In considering such applications, the applicant may be required to attend and pass a pre-masters course.